abdul4rehman215/Human-Risk-and-Security-Culture-Leadership-Program/lab07-security-benchmark/README.md

 ## 📌 Overview
 This lab builds a **Security Program Maturity Benchmarking** toolkit using a weighted maturity model across key security domains (governance, risk, IR, awareness, and technical controls).
-You’ll create a benchmarking environment, define an assessment framework in YAML, run maturity scoring, and generate reports + charts.
+I created a benchmarking environment, defined an assessment framework in YAML, ran maturity scoring, and generated reports + charts.

 ---